WebThingsIO/onvif-adapter/README.md

 # onvif-adapter

-ONVIF Profile S camera adapter for Mozilla WebThings Gateway.
+ONVIF Profile S camera adapter for WebThings Gateway.

 **NOTE:** Things will be much more painless if your cameras are all given static IP addresses on your network.